 A circulatory system for bicycles

 In 2035, upon completion of the project, it is estimated that 20% of the community will prefer to travel by bicycle.
-A decisive step in the broader direction of zero net emissions by 2050, like other cities that have adhered to the goals set by the Paris Agreement.
+A decisive step in the broader direction of zero net emissions by 2050, like other cities that have joined the goals set by the Paris Agreement.

 “The development of the bicycle leads to the reduction of greenhouse gases.
 In many ways, too.
-By creating green corridors to protect biodiversity, making travel safer for all types of cyclists, improving public health and increasing daily opportunities for exercise and movement. "
+Creating green corridors to protect biodiversity, making travel safer for all types of cyclists, improving public health and increasing daily opportunities for exercise and movement.”

 How will the cycling network of Milan be